Berlin-to-Kitchener name change: Background

-Originally known as Eby's Town, Ebytown, Ben Eby's or Sandhills by the first Mennonites from Pennsylvania to settle in the area, an influx of German-speaking European immigrants beginning in the 1820s pushed local community leaders Benjamin Eby and Joseph Schneider to change the Upper Canadian hamlet's name to Berlin in 1833.
+The first Mennonites from Pennsylvania to settle in what became Berlin, Ontario, originally called the area by multiple names, including Eby's Town, Ebytown, Ben Eby's or Sandhills.
+An influx of German-speaking European immigrants beginning in the 1820s prompted the local community leaders Benjamin Eby and Joseph Schneider to change the Upper Canadian hamlet's name to Berlin in 1833.
 In the 1870s, most residents of Berlin and neighbouring Waterloo, Ontario, were of German origin, comprising 73 and 80 per cent of each population, respectively.
 (Note: Before the unification of Germany in 1871, the use of "German" did not refer to a single nation state.
 The immigrants' area of origin was often designated as "Germany" and was technically within the Holy Roman Empire, but McLaughlin writes it is "more properly defined as 'Mitteleuropa'."
 Those who immigrated to Canada before the unification understood that their family had left an area of what became the German nation state or from an area that shared its culture and language.)
 Many Germans immigrated to Canada to escape the conflicts of Europe and were inclusive of the town's Anglo-Saxon population.
 Most immigrants arrived before the Völkisch movement spawned in the late 19th century, resulting in a German community less concerned with German nationalism than those who immigrated to western Canada after the 1870s.
 Historians John English and Kenneth McLaughlin write that the common background of both employers and employees in Berlin allowed for a softening of racial and social animosity.

 A bust of Kaiser Wilhelm I was dedicated in Berlin's Victoria Park in 1897, pictured here in 1905.